 The interview process is structured to orient applicants to the program through interaction with current students, residents, faculty and staff.
 If you are invited for an interview you will engage in three interviews with faculty, members of the clinical community and Baylor O & P residents.
 These interviews are uniquely designed to assess multidimensional characteristics including: fitness for clinical practice and role awareness, communication, commitment to service, leadership, academic capacity, critical analysis and compassion.
 They also give you the opportunity to gain various perspectives on our program.

 "I went to a small private school for undergrad and majored in engineering.
 One of my priorities for OP school was to find an environment like I was used to in my undergrad school.
-The relationship with professors and students here is exactly what I wanted.
-Everyone is like a family.
-I had so much support from faculty and students that has helped me with my education and helped me become the person I am today." - Glen Thompson, O &P Student
+I had so much support from faculty and students that has helped me with my education and helped me become the person I am today."

 If you are invited for an interview you will be evaluated for admission by an interdisciplinary Health Professions Admissions Committee.
 Decisions on acceptance are made within one week of the interviews being conducted.
 If you are offered a position in the upcoming cohort you must acknowledge acceptance within the time prescribed in the acceptance letter.

 A non-refundable deposit of $350 must accompany a written acknowledgment of acceptance to secure your seat in the cohort matriculating in mid- June.
 Should an accepted applicant decline the offer, a member of the Alternate List will be invited to claim the seat.
 The Alternate List is comprised of otherwise qualified interviewees who rank next in order behind the original cohort selected.